ultravioletrs/prism-docs/docs/billing.md

 ## Billing Metrics

-Billing plans are designed for flexibility to accommodate different projects needs such as number of computations, usage and number of users.
+Billing plans are designed for flexibility to accommodate different projects needs such as number of computations, workspace members and computation runs.
 This allows choice for a plan that best fits current projects needs and can easily scale up as needed.
 ## Customer Functions

 ### List Plans